Boron deficiency (plant disorder): Soil conditions

 Boron is present in the soil in many forms, the most common being boric acid (H_{3}BO_{3}).
-An adequate amount of boron in the soil is 12 mg/kg.
-If the boron content of the soil drops below 0.14 mg/kg then boron deficiency is likely to be observed.
+An adequate amount of boron in the soil is typically in a range of 0.5 to 1.0 mg/kg, with deficiency commonly observed below a threshold of 0.2 to 0.5 mg/kg depending on crop and soil type.

 Boron deficiency is also observed in basic soils with a high pH because in basic conditions boric acid exists in an undissociated form which the plant is unable to absorb.
 Soils with low organic matter content (<1.5%) are also susceptible to boron deficiency.
 Highly leached sandy soils are also characteristic of boron deficiency because the boron will not be retained in the soil.
 Boron toxicity is also possible if the boron content of the soil is high enough that the plant cannot cope with the excess boron.
 The levels at which boron is toxic to plants varies with different species of plants.

+Soil types

+Several distinct soil types exhibit heightened vulnerability to boron deficiency due to their physical, chemical, and mineralogical properties: